-14. Interim Summaries of PaymentsAnnual Reports not on file or filed untimely at the Commission IDAPA 17.01.01.602.01
+14. Annual Reports not on file or filed untimely at the Commission IDAPA 17.01.01.602.01

-All fatal claims and permanent total disability claims require interim Summaries of Payments Annual Reports (SROI ANs) to be filed annually with the Commission, within the first quarter of each calendar year.
+All fatal claims and permanent total disability claims require Annual Reports (SROI ANs) to be filed with the Commission, within the first quarter of each calendar year.